A Population Health Approach to COVID Recovery

 If your patient has not been vaccinated prior to their move, we ask that they consult with you to make the choice that is appropriate for their particular situation.
 And if they need any additional help or information specifically regarding vaccination, they can reach out to the Health and Wellness Director at the community.

-Brookdale refined its long-established cleaning protocols for infection control specifically to target the COVID-19 virus, based on scientific and healthcare recommendations.
-We use products that are certified by the Environmental Protection Agency (EPA) to both clean and disinfect and have been deemed effective against the virus that causes COVID-19.
+Brookdale has long-established cleaning protocols in place to help prevent and reduce the spread of infectious diseases.
+We use products that are certified by the Environmental Protection Agency (EPA) to both clean and disinfect and have been deemed effective against the viruses that cause COVID-19 and influenza.
 Associates are trained specifically on these products to understand usage and dwell times (i.e., how long a product must be in contact with a surface in order to properly disinfect it).

 Community areas are cleaned regularly per protocol, including: